DesmondSaelee/readme-generator/Develop/README.md

 ## Description:

-    This is a description of my project.
+    This is a sample description.

 ## Installation: